googleapis/gax-kotlin/README.md

 ## Usage

-TODO: Put a basic example here...

-For now, refer to the examples in the `kotlin-client-examples` directory.
+Refer to the examples in the `kgax-grpc-examples` directory.

 ## Contributing

 Contributions to this library are always welcome and highly encouraged.

-See the [CONTRIBUTING] documentation for more information on how to get started.
+See the [CONTRIBUTING](CONTRIBUTING.md) documentation for more information on how to get started.

 ## Versioning

 This library is currently a *preview* with no guarantees of stability or support.
 Please get involved and let us know if you find it useful and we'll work towards a stable version.

+## Disclaimer

+This is not an official Google product.